awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 #### Example At\-Rest Data Encryption Options<a name="emr-encryption-atrest-cli"></a>

 The example below illustrates the following scenario:
-+ In\-transit data encryption is disabled and at\-rest data encryption is enabled
++ In\-transit data encryption is disabled and at\-rest data encryption is enabled\.
-+ SSE\-S3 is used for Amazon S3 encryption
++ SSE\-S3 is used for Amazon S3 encryption\.
-+ Local disk encryption uses AWS KMS as the key provider
++ Local disk encryption uses AWS KMS as the key provider\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{